jackhowe-bio/SIR_Models/README.md

 ```

-These will download the .R files that can then be run within R. They will install the relevant shiny_SIR package, and should produce a pop-up with interactive figures.
+These will download the .R files that can then be run within R.

+To run, open in R, select all and hit run.
+This will install the relevant package(s), and should produce a pop-up with interactive figures.
+Closing the pop-up stops the code running.